-Rhorer Law is made up of a team of experienced injury attorneys who have practiced personal injury law in the area for years.
+Rhorer Walker Law is made up of a team of experienced injury attorneys who have practiced personal injury law in the area for years.
 We are prepared to take action against Baton Rouge manufacturers who release defective products into the market, and we tirelessly pursue these cases to secure the maximum recovery for our clients who suffer injuries, including burn injuries, brain injuries, lacerations, and broken bones.

 The Louisiana Product Liability Act

 Under the Louisiana Product Liability Act, product manufacturers are liable for product-related injuries if a product is unreasonably dangerous due to:

 - Faulty manufacturing